pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-In this section, we will be using the `supplychain` CLI plug-in to create our first SupplyChain for developers.
+In this section, you will use the Tanzu Supplychain CLI plug-in to create your first SupplyChain for developers.
 This SupplyChain will pull the source code from the Git Repository, build it and package it as a Carvel package.
 The SupplyChain will then PR the Carvel package to a GitOps repository so the built package can be installed on the Run clusters.

 ## Prerequisites